 The other mission of the Yale Center for Restless Legs Syndrome is to increase understanding of RLS through investigation of this disorder.
 We have ongoing clinical trials that patients may have the option of participating in.
 We are an active teaching center and provide learning opportunities to medical students, residents of neurology and internal medicine, and fellows in movement disorders, sleep medicine, and pulmonary medicine.

-Director, Sleep Medicine Program at Connecticut Veterans Affairs Healthcare System
+Director, Sleep Medicine Laboratory at Connecticut Veterans Affairs Healthcare System, Medicine

 Director, Yale Center for Restless Legs Syndrome